Correlation Between Pacific Gas and Consumers Energy

 Pair Corralation between Pacific Gas and Consumers Energy

 Assuming the 90 days trading horizon Pacific Gas and is expected to under-perform the Consumers Energy.
-In addition to that, Pacific Gas is 1.24 times more volatile than Consumers Energy.
-It trades about -0.04 of its total potential returns per unit of risk.
-Consumers Energy is currently generating about -0.01 per unit of volatility.
-If you would invest 7,985 in Consumers Energy on December 5, 2024 and sell it today you would lose (85.00) from holding Consumers Energy or give up 1.06% of portfolio value over 90 days.
+But the preferred stock apears to be less risky and, when comparing its historical volatility, Pacific Gas and is 1.02 times less risky than Consumers Energy.
+The preferred stock trades about -0.06 of its potential returns per unit of risk.
+The Consumers Energy is currently generating about 0.06 of returns per unit of risk over similar time horizon.
+If you would invest 7,544 in Consumers Energy on December 30, 2024 and sell it today you would earn a total of 356.00 from holding Consumers Energy or generate 4.72% return on investment over 90 days.

 Time Period | 3 Months [change] |